Skip to content

 How much extra time does it add to my inspections?

 Luckily, adding wind mitigation probably won't add more than 30 minutes to your inspection time, you'll already be in all the areas of a home needed for the inspection.
-Spectora has templates for wind mitigation reports, so it's not likely to add much time reporting either.
+Spectora has templates for wind mitigation reports, so it's not likely to add much time to reporting either.

 Am I required to walk roofs for a wind mitigation inspection?

-Are they in demand?
+Are wind mitigation inspections in demand?

 Leave a Comment